-The Duchess Theatre operates strictly under the government Tier 2 requirements.
+The Duchess Theatre operates strictly under the government COVID-19 guidelines.
 For further information check our COVID-19 secure information page.
 All bookings in a party must only be from the same household or the legally defined support bubble.

 Prices include booking fees of £2.50, applicable to online & telephone bookings and a £1.25 restoration levy